Frequently Asked Questions about CBD Oil

 There is no perfect drug treatment for PTSD sufferers, clinical or preclinical.
 However, studies suggest that the endocannabinoid system, which plays an essential role in maintaining emotional homeostasis and in regulating memory retrieval, is a possible ideal target to treat both the emotional and cognitive characterizations of PTSD.
 Martin Lee, a researcher of the Multidisciplinary Association of Psychedelic Research, found people with PTSD had uniformly lower levels of an endocannabinoid called anandamide compared to controls.
 The experience of PTSD appeared to reset their baseline endocannabinoids at a lower level permanently.

 Endocannabinoids are involved in regulating dozens of biological and psychological functions, so addressing this deficiency through the highly refined chemistry of cannabis, people experiencing the diverse effects of PTSD can find relief.
 The endocannabinoid system, first discovered in 1992 by Israeli researcher Dr. Ralph Mechoulam, is made up of two main receptors.
 These receptors, cannabinoid 1 (CB1) and cannabinoid 2 (CB2), were found to be an integral part of all human and animal physiologies and are only configured to accept cannabinoids; especially tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These receptors have been found to modulate the release of neurotransmitters and produce a wide range of effects on the central nervous system, including pleasure and the alteration of the memory process.
-Research suggests that the cannabinoids found in CBD have the ability to work in conjunction with the cannabinoid receptors to block the continuous retrieval of traumatic events and reduce the anxieties associated with it.
+Research may suggest that the cannabinoids found in CBD may have the ability to work in conjunction with the cannabinoid receptors to block the continuous retrieval of traumatic events.